-400. Laundering, disposal and removal of personal protective equipment
+400 Laundering, disposal and removal of personal protective equipment

-- (1) A person conducting a business or undertaking at a workplace must ensure that personal protective equipment that is likely to be contaminated with lead dust - (a) is sealed in a container before being removed from the lead process area; and - (b) so far as is reasonably practicable, is disposed of on the completion of the lead process work at a site equipped to accept lead-contaminated equipment; and - (c) if it is not reasonably practicable to dispose of the personal protective equipment that is clothing - (i) is laundered at a laundry, whether on-site or off-site, equipped to launder lead-contaminated clothing; or - (ii) if it is not practicable to launder the clothing, is kept in the sealed container until it is re-used for lead process work; and - (d) if it is not reasonably practicable to dispose of the personal protective equipment that is not clothing - (i) is decontaminated before it is removed from the lead process area; or - (ii) if it is not practicable to decontaminate the equipment in the lead process area, is kept in the sealed container until it is re-used for lead process work.
+(1) A person conducting a business or undertaking at a workplace must ensure that personal protective equipment that is likely to be contaminated with lead dust:

+- (a) is sealed in a container before being removed from the lead process area; and - (b) so far as is reasonably practicable, is disposed of on the completion of the lead process work at a site equipped to accept lead-contaminated equipment; and - (c) if it is not reasonably practicable to dispose of the personal protective equipment that is clothing: - (i) is laundered at a laundry, whether on-site or off-site, equipped to launder lead-contaminated clothing; or - (ii) if it is not practicable to launder the clothing-is kept in the sealed container until it is re-used for lead process work; and - (d) if it is not reasonably practicable to dispose of the personal protective equipment that is not clothing: - (i) is decontaminated before it is removed from the lead process area; or - (ii) if it is not practicable to decontaminate the equipment in the lead process area-is kept in the sealed container until it is re-used for lead process work.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000.

-Work boots.
+Example: Work boots.